eosnetworkfoundation/grant-framework/applications/tokenomics_enhancement_neutroswap.md

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?
 Currently, EOS EVM needs more TVL to achieve organic exposure and attract new users.
 That's why we're thrilled to have already seen significant growth since our launch.
 But we're not stopping there.
-Our team is committed to further strengthening EOS EVM by providing even more value through our upcoming V2 version.
-With V2, we're confident that we can continue to drive growth and make EOS EVM an even more vibrant and successful ecosystem
+Our team is committed to further strengthening EOS EVM by providing even more value through our new tokenomics.
+With $xNEUTRO, we're confident that we can continue to drive growth and make EOS EVM an even more vibrant and successful ecosystem

 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

   Farmers, DeFi users, crypto users in general, traders